Last updated: September 18, 2025 | Originally published: June 18, 2022

 We also gave her some practical tools for what to do in the moment when Vinny would bite.

-And yes, some of those practical tools involve methods I’m sure you’ve heard about, like using toys, or redirection, or even walking away and ignoring them.
+And sure, some of those practical tools involve methods I’m sure you’ve heard about, like using toys, or redirection, or even walking away and ignoring them.

 But there are two keys to success that everyone misses:

-And two, teaching your puppy the skills they need to stop biting.
-If you wait until it’s 6pm and your pup is in an out-of-control bitey mood and then wave a toy at them or tell them to sit… it’s not going to work.
+2. Teaching your puppy the skills they need to stop biting.
+If you wait until it’s 6pm when your pup is in Hyper Attack Mode and then wave a toy at them or tell them to sit… it’s not going to work.

 You gotta teach them the skills that will make them capable of playing with toys or following commands when they’re in a crazy bitey mood.